6point6/memgram/Readme.md

 * utf16le - Display data in UTF16 little endian format
 * x86_32 - Display x86_32 assembly format)

 If a display type not listed above is used, `memgram` will default to formating data as a hex string in native endianess.
-The endianess of this default format can be changed without affecting the supported types in both the table and hex views using the `-e` and `-E` flags respectively.
+The endianess of this default format can be changed without affecting the supported display types in both the table and hex views when using the `-e` and `-E` flags respectively.

 <img src="https://github.com/6point6/memgram/blob/master/images/test_format.png" width="640" />

 ### C Struct Support

-C structs can be converted to the grammar format, with support for C basic types.
-Due to the fact that C basic types may have different sizes depending on the system the code is compiled on, the the most common size for each type has been selected (e.g short is 2 bytes).
+C structs containing basic types can be converted to a grammar file.
+C basic types may have different sizes depending on the system code is compiled on, however the most common size for each type has been selected (e.g short is 2 bytes).
 The structs can either be converted to a grammar file or used directly to display data with the option of reversing endianess.

 <img src="https://github.com/6point6/memgram/blob/master/images/c_struct_example.png" width="640" />

 ### Multipliying Field Entries

-To save typing it's possible to multiply an entry x number of times, for example below is the entire grammar for `Master Boot Record` structure:
+To save typing it's possible to multiply a grammar entry x number of times.
+For example below is the entire grammar for the `Master Boot Record` structure:

 ```toml
 [metadata]